abhay-rana/vite-react-js/readme.md

 hold alt button in windows and option button in mac

-add the prettier sort imports
+-add the prettier sort imports (prettier tailwind sort imports) -add the prettier for code formating
-add the prettier for code formating add the eslint for code linting add the prop-types for props validations add the .npmrc add the absolute imports add the svg support add the tailwind add the porject as a vite project (done)
+-add the eslint for code linting (added the imports error) -add the prop-types for props validations()
+-add the .npmrc (force use of yarn)
+-add the absolute imports (import are absolute to the src folder ~) -add the svg support (import svg as a component)
+-add the tailwind with its configurations

 ## add the react-render-tracker

 install the rempl browser extension for using this https://github.com/lahmatiy/react-render-tracker

+## add the redux installed with the thunk and devtools

+## add the routing library (wouter)

+    - add the error boundary
+    - add the alertify(react-hot-toast)
+    - add the 404 screen